kavbansal/prioriteams/docs/RSD.md

 ## Proposed Solution
 > Write a few sentences that describes how a software solution will solve the problem described above.

-A software solution can take in everyone's schedules and priorities.
-It will then use an algorithm that picks a time "hot-spot" based on maxiumum number of people available to meet and the priorities.
+A software solution can take in everyone's schedules and priorities and then use an algorithm that picks a time "hot-spot" based on maxiumum number of people available to meet and the priorities.
+The goal is to determine if there is a tradeoff and  minimize the tradeoff between having as many people present at the meeting and also ensuring that the most prioritized people will be present at the suggested meeting time.

 ## Functional Requirements
 > List the (functional) requirements that software needs to have in order to solve the problem stated above.
 It is useful to write the requirements in form of **User Stories** and group them into those that are essential (must have), and those which are non-essential (but nice to have).